 This post contains some affiliate links.
 Please see our disclosures for more information.

+If you need to know how to sell designer handbags for cash, keep reading!
 I've done my fair share of luxury handbag selling after downgrading my once large Chanel handbag collection.
 A collection I built up after saving over $100,000.

 I got to a point where I became overzealous with my purchases and stopped saving as much because I had a booming bank account.
 I was buying bags I was never using.
 But luckily for me, I got myself back on track and downgraded in a major way.